space55/nrcc-site/content/faq.md

 ### How can I power cycle my machine?

-Your BMC, should support remote power cycling.
+Your BMC should support remote power cycling.
 We do not guarantee remote switchable outlets for servers.

 ---